 Will we remember our life on Earth when we are in heaven?

-One writer claims, “We will not even remember this old world we call Earth…nor will we even recall it!
+One writer claims, “We will not even remember this old world we call earth…nor will we even recall it!
 It simply will not come into our minds.”
 This common misconception confuses people.
 They think we won’t remember our earthly lives, including the relationships so precious to us.
-This view that we will not remember our present lives usually comes from the interpretation of this Scripture in Isaiah 65:17; “Behold, I will create new heavens and a new earth.
+This view that we will not remember our present lives usually comes from the interpretation of the following Scripture in Isaiah 65:17; “Behold, I will create new heavens and a new earth.
 The former things will not be remembered, nor will they come to mind.”
 However, this verse should be viewed in context.
-It’s linked to the previous verse in which God says, "For the past troubles will be forgotten and hidden from my eyes."
+It’s linked to the previous verse where God says, "For the past troubles will be forgotten and hidden from my eyes."
 This doesn't suggest a literal lack of memory, as if the omniscient God couldn't recall the past.
-Rather, it's like God's comment to Jeremiah: "I will remember their sins no more" (Jeremiah 31:34).
+Instead, it's like God's comment to Jeremiah: "I will remember their sins no more" (Jeremiah 31:34).
 It means that God chooses not to bring up our past sins or hold them against us.

 There are a lot of questions the Bible doesn’t answer about the Hereafter.
 I think one reason is illustrated by the story of a boy sitting down to a bowl of spinach when there’s a chocolate cake at the end of the table.
 He’s going to have a rough time eating that spinach when his eyes are on the cake.
 And if the Lord had explained everything to us about what’s ours to come, I think we’d have a rough time with our spinach down here (Vance Havner).